Kooboo/Kooboo/README.md

 **Portability**: Pack and share sites, modules, or files as zip packages.

 **Template Versatility**: Import any HTML template or clone from any URL.

-# What You Can Do with Kooboo

-## 1. Develop Full-Function Websites or Applications Quickly
+# Develop full-function websites, e-commerce platforms, or applications quickly.

 Kooboo significantly speeds up website development.
 For example, displaying content from a database in a list requires just a few lines of code.